sean185/aoc/README.md

-# aoc2024
+# Advent of Code

-As usual, attempting to get as far as I can with q/kdb+.
+Started this as an exercise to get better at q/kdb+.